DETAILED ACTION

 The judicial exception is not integrated into a practical application.
 In particular, the additional elements do not integrate the abstract idea into a practical application, other than the abstract idea per se, because the additional elements amount to no more than limitations, which:

-amount to mere instructions to apply an exception (such as recitations of the medical information processing apparatus, processing circuitry, communication interface, output interface, computer, computer-readable non-transitory storage medium storing a program for being executed by a computer, radiation treatment planning system, neural network, neural network trained on training data, thereby invoking computers as a tool to perform the abstract idea, see applicant’s specification [0019]-[0024], [0030]-[0031], [0065]-[0070] see MPEP 2106.05(f))
+amount to mere instructions to apply an exception (such as recitations of the medical information processing apparatus, processing circuitry, communication interface, display, computer, computer-readable non-transitory storage medium storing a program for being executed by a computer, memory, radiation treatment planning system, neural network, neural network trained on training data, thereby invoking computers as a tool to perform the abstract idea, see applicant’s specification [0019]-[0024], [0030]-[0031], [0065]-[0070] see MPEP 2106.05(f))

 Dependent claims recite additional subject matter which amount to limitations consistent with the additional elements in the independent claims (such as claims 6-11, 14 recite additional limitations which amount to invoking computers as a tool to perform the abstract idea, and claims 6-11, 14 additional limitations which generally link the abstract idea to a particular technological environment or field of use).
 Looking at the limitations as an ordered combination adds nothing that is not already present when looking at the elements taken individually.
 There is no indication that the combination of elements improves the functioning of a computer or improves any other technology.
 Their collective functions merely provide conventional computer implementation and do not impose a meaningful limit to integrate the abstract idea into a practical application.